mdibella-dev/cm-faq/README.md

 #  CM &mdash; FAQ (addon to CM theme)
-This plugin provides a custom post type for managing and a shortcode for displaying so-called FAQs.
+This plugin is an addon to WordPress theme CM.
+It provides a custom post type via which so-called Frequently Asked Question lists can be created and edited.
+The display of a FAQ list is done via a shortcode.

 <br>